wajeehabatool1/AWS/Lambda/Mass Emailing/README.md

 #### Inline Permission Policy
 you need to provide:
-- ffff
+- *S3 Inline permissions :* GetObject
-- ffff
+- *SES Inline permissions:* SendEmail
-- fffffffff
+- *Cloudwatch Logs permissions:* CreateLogGroup && CreateLogStream && PutLogEvents

 ## SES
 - You need to verify your email through which you are sending the emails
 - Add your email for verification , SES will send a notification to your email address , click on that to verify your email